MicrosoftDocs/ATADocs/ATPDocs/deploy/capacity-planning.md

 > [!IMPORTANT]
 > While domain controller performance may not be affected if the server doesn't have required resources, the Defender for Identity sensor may not operate as expected.
 For more information, see [Microsoft Defender for Identity prerequisites](prerequisites.md).

+The Sizing Tool measures the capacity needed for domain controllers only.
+There is no need to run it against AD FS / AD CS servers, as the performance impact on AD FS / AD CS servers is extremely minimal to not existent.

 ## Prerequisites

 - Download the [Defender for Identity Sizing Tool](<https://aka.ms/mdi/sizingtool>).